emmalieker/LipParting/README.md

 python MediaPipe_LipParting_QuickDemo.py
 ```

 Dependencies (`mediapipe`, `opencv-python`) and the face landmark model are downloaded automatically on first run.
-Press **Q** to quit.
+Press **Q** to quit the GUI.

 ## Configuration

-All tuneable parameters are at the top of the script:
+All tuneable parameters are at the top of the script in the "Master":

 | Parameter | Default | Description |
 |---|---|---|